Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Introduction

 The two main pillars of theoretical physics, general relativity and quantum theory, have been remarkably successful.
 Experiments have agreed with the predictions of the two theories in their respective domains to very high accuracy, but it is still an open question how exactly to incorporate the two theories into a common framework, which is vaguely labelled as quantum gravity.
 The hope is to give a more comprehensive account of gravity valid at very high energies or small distances~\cite{oriti_2009}.
 Often general relativity is described as the theory of the very big, and quantum theory as the theory of the very small scales.
 Yet, this is not necessarily true, and there are situations where understanding both frameworks together is paramount.
 This would include better insight into early universe cosmology and black holes as well as the unification of all interactions~\cite{Goenner:2005xs}.
 The enterprise of formulating such a theory has been a fertile ground for various models, for example string theory~\cite{polchinski1998,green2012}, loop quantum gravity~\cite{rovelli_2004}, causal set theory~\cite{Surya_2019} and many others.

-However, all these approaches towards a theory of quantum gravity have been unguided by experimental progress, as gravity is mostly insignificant in regimes where quantum effects are not.
+However, all these approaches towards a theory of quantum gravity have been unguided by experimental progress, as the gravitational fields sourced by systems displaying quantum behaviour is mostly insignificant.
 Vice versa, quantum deviations to the classical Newtonian or Einsteinian descriptions are completely insignificant in the regimes where gravitational effects have importance.
 The amplitudes of the gravitational coupling and of known quantum couplings become comparable at the Planck scale.
 Due to its remoteness from any current and future achievable energy levels, to say there is little hope for generating on-demand Planck scale effects in particle accelerators is an understatement.
 Instead, the natural arena of Planck scale effects consists of black holes and other naturally occurring high-energy cosmic events.
 Most conventional proposed experimental tests~\cite{Kiefer2004, Laemmerzahl} of quantum gravity include the evaporation of black holes, quantum gravity corrections to the cosmic microwave background or perhaps tests on the discreteness of space.
 In recent years, much attention has been given to a completely new approach involving table-top tests of gravity at low energies.
 At these low energies, many fundamental theories of quantum gravity may share the same phenomenology.
 This means that table-top tests may not rely on testing a specific model of quantum gravity, but they are often model-agnostic~\cite{Huggett2022}.